Sourdough Starter Pie and Galette Crust

 This post might include affiliate links.
 See my policy.

 Lately, I’ve been creatively working my sourdough starter into baked goods around my kitchen.
-It started with my desire to reduce the “waste” of feeding my starter one to two times per day (see here for another way to reduce the flour used for maintaining your starter).
-Eventually, I began to fully realize the significant amount of flavor in that fermented flour mixture.
-You can find my recipes for sourdough pancakes, banana bread, and waffles, but this is my first mention of a dessert with sourdough in the crust, and it’s fantastic.
-This whole-grain sourdough starter pie and galette crust is everything you want in a crust: buttery, tender, flaky, and packed with flavor.
+It started with my desire to reduce the “waste” of feeding my starter one to two times per day.
+Rather than reduce the amount of flour I use to feed my starter (though, this is definitely an option), I began testing using the sourdough starter discard in other baked goods.
+Eventually, I fully realized the significant amount of flavor in that fermented flour mixture.

 sourdough starter pie and galette crust